 Our milling building grinds and sifts flour all year round.
 Our customers receive freshly prepared flour.
 Milling is not our full time occupation and so visits to our farm and milling building are best done by appointment.
 We are strong supporters of local farming.
 Please reach out to us if you are interested in seeing what we do in terms of growing, harvesting, storage, grinding, and sifting wheat.
 My family wants to see other farms succeed with growing grains.
-Rotational grazing with pastured animals combined with grain sowing is a sustainable agricultural practice that should be more widespread.
+Rotational grazing with pastured animals combined with grain sowing is a sustainable agricultural practice.
 We can explain and show you in detail what has worked for us.
 E-mail us at email@example.com or text 413 813 8205.
 View our video below from May 11, 2019 showing our pasture/grain fields.

 The local food movement continues to thrive and expand in our communities.
 Growing wheat in Hardwick in recent years has been both a fulfilling family and community activity.
 The co-existence of grazing animals and grain production works well with our farmland.

 In 2010, Stan came up with the hobby idea of “The 1000 yard beer project” where all the ingredients would be sourced near our house.
 I had already thriving hop vines and he decided to grow a field of barley.
 The barley plants ended up looking awful at harvest time and so the crop was abandoned for the wild turkeys to eat.
 However, our interest in grain growing was firmly planted.
 From many conversations we understood that if we could produce grain, then our local community would support us with markets.